helium/HIP/0101-increase-poc-reward-points-for-wifi.md

 ## Related Prior HIPs

-[HIP 74](https://github.com/helium/HIP/blob/main/0074-mobile-poc-modeled-coverage-rewards.md) established modeled coverage for the MOBILE subDAO.
+* [HIP 74](0074-mobile-poc-modeled-coverage-rewards.md) established modeled coverage for the MOBILE subDAO.

-[HIP85](https://github.com/helium/HIP/blob/main/0085-mobile-hex-coverage-limit.md) changed the limit of outdoor radios eligible for PoC rewards from 5 to 3, and introduced ranking multiplier.
+* [HIP 85](0085-mobile-hex-coverage-limit.md) changed the limit of outdoor radios eligible for PoC rewards from 5 to 3, and introduced ranking multiplier.

-[HIP 93](https://github.com/helium/HIP/blob/main/0093-addition-of-wifi-aps-to-mobile-subdao.md) introduced the addition of Wi-Fi Access Points and certain limitations.
+* [HIP 93](0093-addition-of-wifi-aps-to-mobile-subdao.md) introduced the addition of Wi-Fi Access Points and certain limitations.

 ## Motivation

-[HIP 93](https://github.com/helium/HIP/blob/main/0093-addition-of-wifi-aps-to-mobile-subdao.md) introduced Wi-Fi Access Points (APs) as a new way to stay connected to the Helium Mobile Network and proposed a PoC algorithm for Wi-Fi Hotspots, largely mirroring the reward weights of CBRS radios.
+[HIP 93](0093-addition-of-wifi-aps-to-mobile-subdao.md) introduced Wi-Fi Access Points (APs) as a new way to stay connected to the Helium Mobile Network and proposed a PoC algorithm for Wi-Fi Hotspots, largely mirroring the reward weights of CBRS radios.
 However, CBRS radios currently provide a lot less utility on the network.
 Specifically:
 - There is no immediate solution for Android phones to seamlessly hand-off data sessions between macro network like T-Mobile and CBRS;
 - There is a way to do this for iOS17 devices, but, so far, this only works on iPhones 13+ and requires an install of a geo-fencing profile by the end user;
 - CBRS radios have no ability to provide guest / public Wi-Fi service and will always require an installation of additional, second CBRS sim on a client device to be accessible.